SargisYonan/uLAPack/README.md

 The clib math.h library is required for a square root operation in the `ulapack_norm` function.

 # Licensing & Support
 μLAPack and any derivative works of μLAPack (and embedded_lapack) are free to use for personal and/or educational use without profit and for development purposes in your project(s) to verify if μLAPack is right for you.
-Contact Sargis Yonan at sargis@yonan.org with the subject line `uLAPack Licensing` to further discuss licensing for your project/product.
-For support, file a GitHub issue within this repository.
+Contact Sargis Yonan at sargis@yonan.org with the subject line `uLAPack Licensing` to further discuss developer licensing for your project/product, and redistribution.
+Refer to the [LICENSE](LICENSE) document for licensing details.

 # Legacy
 μLAPack is a fork of my now deprecated [embedded_lapack](https://www.github.com/SargisYonan/embedded_lapack) library.
 This version includes definitions for both static and dynamic memory allocation, safer type definitions, more explicit and safer error code status, Doxygen, and more compiler support.